alicompiler/AutoCrud.NetCore/Docs/Repository.md

  to create new **auto-crud** repository you need to extends the abstract class `AutoCrudRepository`.

- first you need to tell the class what the type of the entity and the type of the primary key.
+ first you need to tell the class what is the type of the entity and the type of the primary key.

     //example